 2. Managing Employee Immigration

-Immigration challenges cause a lot of headaches internally, which is why 28% of U.S. and UK tech leaders agreed it was one of their top challenges.
+Despite the benefits of global mobility, immigration is a top challenge companies face when expanding overseas.
 Immigration laws change often, and in some countries, it is extremely difficult to secure visas for employees that are foreign nationals.
-The U.S., for example, is getting stricter with granting H-1B visas, and Brexit makes immigration to the UK difficult.
+The U.S., for example, is getting stricter with granting H-1B visas, and Brexit makes immigration to the U.K. difficult.

 3. Incurring Tariffs and Export Fees

-Another challenge both U.S and UK tech leaders said they face in the report is incurring tariffs and export fees—29% agreed this is a challenge for their global businesses.
+Another challenge leaders face when going global is incurring tariffs and export fees.
 For companies looking to sell products abroad, getting those items overseas can be expensive, depending on the market.

 4. Payroll and Compliance Challenges